Ruby Commey

 Ruby Commey (born 29 July 1991 in Berlin, Germany) is a German actress.
 She was born in Berlin and has performed at the Kammerspiele, Deutsches Theater and Berliner Ensemble.

-In 2019, she portrayed Germania in the music video for Rammstein's song Deutschland, which was a number-one single in several countries, but also attracted significant controversy due to her being Afro-German.
+In 2019, she portrayed Germania in the music video for Rammstein's song Deutschland, which was a number-one single in several countries, but also attracted significant controversy due to her African heritage.

 Filmography

 Theater

 Commey has appeared in four different productions at the Deutsches Theater in Berlin: